Out of Reach

 A productive workforce requires safe, stable housing.
 Yet, too many Minnesotans laboring in the most in-demand jobs must pay too much for housing, forcing them to forgo groceries, medicine and other critical daily needs to make ends meet.

-Building on the annual report produced by the National Low Income Housing Coalition, this report tracks the growing gap between wages and rent, not just in urban areas, like the Twin Cities, but across Greater Minnesota.
+The annual National Low Income Housing Coalition (NLIHC) report tracks the growing gap between wages and rent, not just in urban areas, like the Twin Cities, but across Greater Minnesota.